Otsuts/UBER/README.md

 # UBER example demonstration in python
-This is python implementation of UBER platform from Example demonstration for UBER: An Unreal Engine Based Simulation Platform with Extensibility and Real-time Capability
+This is python example demonstration of UBER platform from

+UBER: An Unreal Engine Based Simulation Platform with Extensibility and Real-time Capability